 Making the top crust: Shape remaining dough into a flat disk and roll out as above.
 Determine how big to make the crust based on how much fruit you’ve piled in the pie.
 Place crust on top of fruit and seal the edges.
 If you want to make it fancy, cut out some shapes before you put the crust on top; otherwise, just cut some slits in the top to allow steam out.

 Alternatively, you may choose to do a lattice crust or pie crust art.

 — Whole wheat dough tend to be crumbly and may be a bit harder to work with.
 You may need to use your fingers to shape it in the pan.

 — Pie crust is very forgiving.
 If yours tears or splits, as mine often does, just patch it together with your fingers or a little bit of dough.
 It doesn’t matter if it’s a little bumpy or uneven— after all, it’s going to be covered with yummy filling!
 You don’t want holes in the crust, however, as that could allow the filling to seep underneath.

 — I find with whole wheat flour it tends to take less water to make the crust.

 — You can also use a combination of white and whole wheat flour.

 — For this recipe, do sift the flour as directed.
 This tends to lighten the flour.
 I recently tried this crust without sifting the flour, and it didn’t come out as well.

-— Crimping the edge to make it look nice isn’t difficult.
+— Crimping the edge to make it look nice isn’t hard.
 Just use your fingers to shape small indentations, working your way around the crust.
-You can also use the back of a fork or a pastry wheel to make an edge.
+You can also use the back of a fork to make an edge.